metin-arm/devlib/doc/tools.rst

 -------

 ``tools/android/install_base.sh`` script installs Android command line tools for Linux and creates Android Virtual Devices (AVD).
+It also has support for LISA packages if ``LISA_HOME`` environment variable is set.

 The script creates ``android-sdk-linux`` directory under ``tools/android`` and sets it as ``ANDROID_HOME`` directory (see